2023–24 North American winter: Canada

 Several cities experienced one of their warmest winters on record, with little snowfall occurring on Christmas Day.
 Extreme temperature contrasts occurred in December 2023 and January 2024, with the latter being one of the warmest Decembers on record in Canada, and coldest January in decades across Alberta and British Columbia.

 Mexico

-In February, temperatures in Mexico city rose to near 30 C, hotter than the usual temperatures for that month.
+In February, temperatures in Mexico City rose to near 30 C, warmer than the usual temperatures for that month.

+Season effects

+This is a table of all of the events that have occurred in the 2023–24 North American winter.
+It includes their duration, damage, impacted locations, and death totals.
+Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
+All of the damage figures are in 2024 USD.